Logo for Climate Social Science Network (CSSN)

 North America

 J.P.
-Sapinski is an assistant professor of environmental studies at Université de Moncton, in New Brunswick, Canada.
+Sapinski teaches Environmental Studies at Université de Moncton, in the Sigenigteoag district of Mi’kma’ki, the unceded land of the Mi’kmaq First Nation.
 He is interested in how the structures of capitalism and corporate power mediate the social metabolism between human societies and the ecosphere, and how we can transform and decolonize this relationship to make it just and sustainable.
 He is a co-author of Organizing the 1%: How Corporate Power Works (Fernwood, 2018) and a co-editor of Has It Come to This?
 Promises and Perils of Geoengineering on the Brink (Rutgers 2020).
 He is a co-investigator with the Corporate Mapping Project.

 How to Connect